-Grace just got married and hopes to go to university.
-She is not ready to have a child yet, as she hopes to graduate from university and get a job.
-She is curious about family planning but she believes her religious leaders would oppose.
-Her mother-in-law wants her to have a child soon and she feels embarrassed talking to her husband about sex and contraception.
-She has also heard that family planning can make it so she won't be able to get pregnant later on.
+Grace, 24, is recently married.
+She is not ready to have a children yet and wants to graduate from university and obtain a job before she has her first child.
+She is curious about family planning but believes her community and family would be opposed to it.
+Her mother-in-law wants her to have children soon and she feels embarrassed talking to her husband about sex and contraception.
+She has also heard that contraception can make getting pregnant difficult when she finally wants to have children.

-She finally decides to go with her cousin to the health facility and inquire about family planning.
-During the consultation, the provider scolds her for believing false ideas about contraception.
-The provider addresses Grace's misunderstanding but advises against using family planning since she should not wait to have her first child.
-The provider is not willing to provide Grace with contraception without her husband's consent.
-She suggested that Grace come back next time with her husband.
+Grace decides to visit a health care facility with her cousin and inquire about family planning.
+Grace expresses interest in using a modern contraceptive method but doesn't know how to bring the conversation to her husband.
+During the consultation, the provider addresses Grace's misunderstanding about the side effects of contraception but also advises against using family planning since she thinks Grace should not wait to have her first child.
+The provider also tells Grace to come back next time with her husband (his consent is needed).
+The provider doesn't provide her with contraception.